Hello fellow PC Part Pickers!

 Uses: This is, indeed, my first build.
-I built this to replace my 1 year old laptop, which is running out of space and slowing down.
-This will be primarily for gaming, lots of school (yay homeschooling), as well as some video editing and maybe streaming.
+I built this to replace my almost 2 year old laptop, which is running out of space and slowing down.
+This will be primarily for gaming, and lots of schoolwork (Word docs, powerpoints, online classes etc.) since I'm homeschooled.

 RAM: Standard 1600Mhz, 2x4gb memory.
 It works.

 Storage: I got the EVO for Christmas.
 It is unbelievably fast.
 I might (will) need another one in the future.
 The WD Drive is just for stuff that can't fit on the SSD/ doesn't belong.
 The reason I give it a 3 star rating, is because it doesn't come with a SATA cable :/

 Graphics Card: This was the last part to come, because Newegg totally ignored the fact that I paid extra for 3 day shipping.
 It's all good though, because this maxes out every game I play.
 I really am amazed at this, and I'm glad that I made this last minute decision over the 7850.

 Also, the "GPU Temperature While Under Load" is what I normally have when playing games.
 It has gotten up to 92C on a hot day, so I opened up the panel and put a house fan on it so I could continue playing.
 Watercooling is definitely coming for it.

 Case: I got this case as a Christmas gift along with the SSD.
 It's really nice, good looking, big enough, lots of cable management room.
 I had 2 problems with this case.
 One of the front USB ports came with bent pins inside, and the IO panel on the back is slightly misaligned (might be the motherboard).
 Neither really affects me that much, but take it into consideration if you are looking to buy this.